 Samples of her recent residential work can be seen in her design portfolio.

-The design process is broken up into the following phases:
+A typical design process is broken up into the following phases:

 1. Design Consultation

-4. Schematic Design
+4. Conceptual Design

 5. Final Design